 - The turkey is moist from the brine infused with herbs, then marinated for extra Thai flavors!

 - Turkey.
 This recipe used a 12-pound frozen young turkey.
-A turkey weighing 11-14 pounds will work great for this recipe.
-If you have fresh turkey, even better!
+A turkey weighing 11-14 pounds will work great for this recipe; it's even better if you have fresh turkey!

-- Lemongrass.
+- Fresh Lemongrass.
 Use the bottom of a knife to smash it to help release oil

 - Garlic.
 Smash all the garlic cloves before adding them to the brine, but do not crush them too much.